-The storyboard could be created illustrations, stock images, or even be hand-drawn.
+The storyboard could be created with illustrations, stock images, or even hand-drawn.
 It will include the voice-over on each frame and a shot description, details of music, sound, and special effects.

 9. Planning the shoot

 The planning for the shoot needn’t be complicated.
-An experienced video production company will be well versed in this process and will be able to organise all aspects herunterladen.
+An experienced video production company will be well versed in this process and can organise all aspects.
 We take the hassle out of this process by covering all aspects of the planning for the filming.
 We’ll advise you on what you need to organise.
-For example, if we were filming at your business, we’d map out the locations, so you know exactly what happens where and at what time.
+For example, if we were filming at your business, we’d map out the locations so you know exactly what happens where and at what time.

-It may be you want special shots such as aerial footage.
-You video production agency should be able to pull all the team together to make your video a success.
+It may be you want special shots, such as aerial footage.
+Your video production agency should be able to pull the team together to make your video a success.

 On the actual shoot days, you may (or may not) want to be present.
 Many of our customers like to be with us on a shoot to see the footage filmed.

 We provide video filming for Poole and Bournemouth as well as across Dorset.
-We come equipped (as standard) with our own drone so we can get your cinematic aerial footage on the day mindjet mindmanager for free.
-Speak to us today about your next project.
+We come equipped (as standard) with our drone to get your cinematic aerial footage on the day.
+Please speak to us today about your next project.

-The editor will look to make the video as concise and easy to understand as possible.
+The editor will make the video as concise and easily understood as possible.
 They’ll use different techniques depending on the type of video that is being produced.
 For example, an exhibition video will look different from a web video production.

-Once the first draft of the edit is complete, you (as the client) have the opportunity to give feedback on the elements for any changes that are required.
+Once the first draft of the edit is complete, you (as the client) have the opportunity to give feedback on the elements for any required changes.
 It’s always good to remind yourself of the original aims and objectives and keep these in mind.

 If you’re looking for creative and reliable video editing in Poole and Bournemouth, then give us a call.